Studio

 60 Minute Lessons are for students at the level of early concertos and above. $95 per lesson.

-Theory Classes are charged at the rate of $40 for 45-minute class or $50 per 60-minute class.
+Theory Classes are charged at the rate of $40 for 45-minute class or $50 for 60-minute class.
 Classes are 45-minutes weekly through Prep 2; at Basic Rudiments they become 60-minutes weekly.

 Private theory lessons are charged at the same rate as other private lessons.